FOCUSBOT / 2018

 1. Creating a name that is straighforward yet identifiable

 We aimed to come up with a name that clearly represents the gist of this app’s value and is also unique enough when searched in the app store.
 After iterating through piles of early candidates, our approach combined two words into a single name.
 “Focus” for the value we are aiming to create, and “Bot” for the new autoreply experience we are experimenting with.
 “Focus” + “Bot” became “Focusbot”, an entity that will work on your behalf to enhance your focus.

 “Notification” and “Autoreply” became the motif for Focusbot’s visual form.
 Starting out from an abstract form of a notification, we iterated to shape it to be in the form of an app icon.
 Afterwards, we added a touch of personality and emotions within the app icon to highlight the notion of bot in a friendly manner.

 Through this exercise, Focusbot’s visual identity was born.

 Before we released Focusbot to the public, we’ve conducted a closed beta test with internal employees and a group of university students.
 Around 300 testers participated during the closed beta test, and the valuable feedback we received helped us validate which aspects of our target problem space actually resonated with real users and as a result refine the early version of the app.

-Now starting the open beta test, we look forward to hearing from more users and evolve Focusbot with our users!
+Now with the open beta test, we look forward to hearing from more users and evolve Focusbot with our users.